-4.3.3 Baltic herring (Clupea harengus membras)
+Baltic herring (Clupea harengus membras)

-In the Baltic, herring is found in two separate stocks with different spawning periods.
-Autumn spawners are predominantly found in the Western and Southern Baltic Sea, and spring spawners are predominantly found in the North-eastern parts of the Baltic Sea basin (HELCOM, 2013 Clupea harengus, Warnar et al., 2012), though there is a large degree of overlap in distribution between the two groups.
+In the Baltic herring is found in two separate stocks with different spawning periods.
+Autumn spawners are predominantly found in the Western and Southern Baltic Sea, and spring spawners are predominantly found in the North-eastern parts of the Baltic Sea basin (HELCOM red list species data sheet 2013 Clupea harengus, Warnar et al., 2012), though there is a large degree of overlap in distribution between the two groups.
 Spawning areas for herring in the Western Baltic, Belt Sea and Kattegat are shown in Figure 23, where green areas are spawning grounds for autumn spawners, and yellow areas are for spring spawners (Warnar et al., 2012).
-The area around the island of Rügen in Germany is of particular importance for the spring spawners (Warner et al., 2012).
-Herring is usually found as pelagic schools in the top 250 m of the water column (Jørgensen, 2003), but for spawning it migrates to shallower waters (10-20 m in depth).
+The area around the island of Rügen in Germany is of particular importance for the spring spawners (Warner et al. 2012).
+Herring are usually found as pelagic schools in the top 250 m of the water column (Jørgensen, 2003), but for spawning they migrate to shallower waters (10-20 m in depth).
 The fertilized eggs sink to the bottom where they stick to the substrate forming dense beds on the sea floor in habitats with coarse substrate types such as gravel or coarse sand.
-In the Baltic however, herring also spawns on vegetation (HELCOM, 2013, Clupea harengus).
+In the Baltic however, herring also spawns on vegetation (HELCOM red list species data sheet 2013, Clupea harengus).